Get Correct Module Name via Trie-Style Structure¶

 Complex Case¶

 Besides the simple case, sometimes the modules are embedded inside the same repo.
-For example, given the used modules which are all stored under go.opentelemetry.io/otel
+For example, given the modules inside go.opentelemetry.io/otel

 repository: